 - Workplace accidents: Employers and third-party contractors are responsible for maintaining a safe working environment.
 If a fatal injury occurs on the job, compensation may be available through a wrongful death claim.

-What to Do After a Wrongful Death
+What Should I Do After the Wrongful Death of My Loved One?

 In the wake of a tragedy, it can be difficult to know how to move forward.
 Taking the right steps early can protect your rights and ensure your case is as strong as possible: